Curriculum

 Curriculum Information – Master of Healthcare Administration (Executive) (PDF)

-The curriculum focuses on the management of complex, integrated health systems, including the expanded role of physicians, providers, managers, and leaders in those systems.
+Our Executive MHA program is the #2 healthcare management program in the U.S. and trains many of the nation’s foremost leaders in healthcare.
+The rigorous curriculum focuses on the management of complex, integrated health systems, including the expanded role of clinical professionals, managers, and leaders in those systems.
 Learning is supported by alumni involvement, innovative leadership projects, and student support by peers, faculty, and staff.

 Program Competencies